 - If you want to report the theft, you can check the list of police stations you can go to on this handy link.

-With all that being said, these are just tips to keep in mind when visiting Barcelona.
+With all that being said, these are just the most important Barcelona safety tips to keep in mind in many other places.

 Barcelona is a beautiful and wonderful city, and in fact, most of the people you meet here will be friendly and more than happy to help you in any scenario.
 Stay vigilant but also don’t forget to enjoy your trip to Barcelona!